idleberg/node-makensis/README.md

 Type: `string | string[]`

-Prepends script-commands to the script, can be passed as array or multiline-script.
+Prepends script-commands to the script, can be passed as array or multiline-string.
 Equivalent of the `-X` switch when used _before_ passing a script.

 <details>
 <summary><strong>Example</strong></summary>